-Can a FINRA brokerage firm be held responsible for “Selling Away”?
-When a licensed securities agent sells an investment to his/her client that was not approved by their employer, that is in violation of FINRA Rules and Regulations.
+When a licensed securities agent sells an investment to his/her client that was not approved by their employer, this is referred to as “selling away” and it is in violation of FINRA Rules and Regulations.

-A member also must evaluate the proposed activity to determine whether the activity properly is characterized as an outside business activity or whether it should be treated as an outside securities activity subject to the requirements of Rule 3280.
+A registered representative must evaluate the proposed activity to determine whether the activity properly is characterized as an outside business activity or whether it should be treated as an outside securities activity subject to the requirements of Rule 3280.

-Not only does the rule govern the approval of disclosed outside business activities, though, it also establishes and obligation for the broker-dealer to supervise those activities.
-This obligation, based on respondeat superior can then be further extended to demonstrate that FINRA brokerage firms have a general obligation to supervise their agents activities regardless of whether they are disclosed or not.
+FINRA requires broker-dealers to supervise members activities in addition to giving approval of disclosed outside business activities.
+Further, FINRA brokerage firms have a general obligation to supervise their agents activities regardless of whether they are disclosed or not.

 SEC Rule 206(4)-7(a)

 The Securities and Exchange Commission’s rule governing “selling away” says that an registered investment advisory (RIA) firm is under an obligation to have policies and procedures in place reasonably designed to prevent violation of the Act or SEC rules adopted under the Act.

 This duty would therefore apply to outside business activities that could present opportunities to engage in fraudulent activity, or violations of the fiduciary duty.
 Accordingly, the rule does seem to require RIAs to supervise any activity that could cause a violation, which would include selling investments regardless of whether they are approved or not or disclosed or not.

 What are the Consequences for Selling Away?

 Sanctions for financial professionals who get caught selling away from their member firm may include dismissal, suspension, a bar from the securities industry and possible monetary fines, depending on the severity of the offense and the harm that may have been done to investors.